ArmToros27/Toros_Doctrine/README.md

 These three conditions will work if AI is endowed with logical analysis, which is already a reality.

-An algorithm for filtering and prioritizing questions and answers may also be required.
+It may also require an algorithm for filtering and prioritizing both questions and answers.

 Date: July 23, 2025